kestra-io/docs/content/docs/15.how-to-guides/terraform-modules-for-triggers.md

 This guide will show you how to use Terraform to define triggers and schedules for your flows with modularity.

+Note: we created the repo [kestra-flows-template](https://github.com/kestra-io/kestra-flows-template) for you to directly start from a very scalable codebase.

 ## Code structure

 ```